 | Aparthotel (Citadines, Adagio) | €220–380 | Studio or 1-bed with kitchenette + reception |

-Layer on the apartment-only fees: cleaning €60–150 per booking, platform service fee 12–16% on Airbnb (built into total at checkout), tourist tax €1–5 per person per night, and a refundable deposit of €300–1,500 held against damages.
-A “€180 per night” one-bedroom for four nights will look more like €900 all-in (180×4 + 110 cleaning + 70 tax/fees), or €225 effective per night.
+Then layer on the apartment-only extras: cleaning €60–150 per booking, the platform service fee of 12–16% on Airbnb (baked into the total at checkout), tourist tax of €1–5 per person per night, and a refundable deposit of €300–1,500 held against damages.
+A “€180 per night” one-bedroom for four nights looks more like €900 all-in (180 × 4 + 110 cleaning + 70 tax/fees), or €225 effective per night.

 Paris Short-Term Rental Regulations You Must Know in 2026

 The 90-day cap on primary residences.
-Before 2025, the legal maximum a Parisian could rent out their primary residence on platforms like Airbnb was 120 nights per year.
-The Le Meur law dropped that to 90 nights, and the Paris city council confirmed the lower cap.
-Owners who exceed it face fines of €15,000.
-Platforms enforce the cap automatically by blocking listings that hit the threshold — which is why a beautifully reviewed apartment can suddenly become “unavailable” in late autumn even with no other bookings on the calendar.
+Before 2025, a Parisian could legally rent out their primary residence on platforms like Airbnb for up to 120 nights a year.
+The Le Meur law cut that to 90 nights, and the Paris city council confirmed the lower cap.
+Owners who blow past it face €15,000 fines.
+Platforms enforce the cap automatically by blocking listings once they hit the threshold, which is why a beautifully reviewed apartment can suddenly go “unavailable” in late autumn even with an otherwise empty calendar.

 Best Neighborhoods for Apartments vs Hotels